diemheych/PrimeFORTH/README.md

 - sleep: pause program for a number of milliseconds (n)

 Graphics commands use Prime pixel co-ordinates where 0,0 is the top left of the screen.
-Scaled pixel commands double or quadruple the pixel size and similarly scale x and y by the same amount (for example, Snake game uses pixon4 and getpix4).
+Scaled pixel commands double or quadruple the pixel size and similarly scale x and y down by the same amount (for example, Snake game uses pixon4 and getpix4).